 WFP alone cannot solve the global food crisis.
 But as the largest humanitarian organization with more than 80 country offices covering more than 120 countries, WFP is well placed to save both lives and livelihoods.

-As of June 2022, WFP plans to assist 152 million people this year, a record high, and a significant increase from the already record-high 128 million people reached in 2021.
+WFP plans to assist 153 million people this year, a record high, and a significant increase from the already record-high 128 million people reached in 2021.
 This number is expected to rise: one in four WFP country offices have already received a formal ask from the government to scale-up direct assistance.